Eurostar services disrupted by track fatalities and cable theft

 Thousands of Eurostar passengers are suffering severe delays and cancellations after two track fatalities and cable theft.

-French media reported that 600 metres of copper cables were stolen overnight near Lille.
+French media reported that 600 metres of copper cables were stolen overnight from a rail line near Lille, which meant repairs were needed before trains could run on those tracks.

-Eurostar said this is forcing it to run services on alternative routes, causing extended journey times.
+Eurostar said it is advising people who planned to travel on Wednesday to postpone their journey.

 Its services were already disrupted because many trains and staff members were out of position after two fatalities on rail lines in France on Tuesday.